NRL Women's Premiership: Online

 The official internet/mobile broadcast partner of the NRL is 9Now and Kayo Sports.

-Outside Australia, the inaugural season is available on Watch NRL.
+Outside Australia, the inaugural season is available on WatchNRL.

 Corporate relations

 Sponsorship

 Holden is the league's past and inaugural naming rights partner.

 Telstra is the league's naming rights partner.

 All playing and training equipment as well as all licensed apparel and hats for the league's four clubs are manufactured by Nike.

 Other league sponsors include Rebel Sport, Harvey Norman and Kellogg's.

 The official ball supplier is Steeden.

 Merchandising

 Official match day attire together with other club merchandise is sold through the NRL's stores and website as well through the clubs and through some retailers.